Aloik1/Born_2be_root/README.md

 ### Assign your new user to sudo group

+> [!WARNING]
+> The subject does not require you to complete this step.
+This step if for practice only

 Just like before, we shall use the same command as before:
 ```bash
 sudo usermod -aG sudo newuser